blairanderson/serverlessconsultants/plugins/serverless-python-requirements.md

 ```
 This must be the full image name and tag to use, including the runtime specific tag if applicable.

+## Experimental Pipenv support :sparkles::cake::sparkles:
+If you include a `Pipfile` and have `pipenv` installed instead of a
+`requirements.txt` this will use `pipenv` to install your requirements and link
+them.
+It doesn't currently work with either the `zip` or `dockerizePip`
+options.

 ## Dealing with Lambda's size limitations
 To help deal with potentially large dependencies (for example: `numpy`, `scipy`